Utah Rental Laws – An Overview of Landlord Tenant Rights in South Ogden

 • Make use of all the provided appliances and facilities reasonably

-• Abide by all terms of the lease agreement, including smoking regulations within the rental unit
+• Tenant must abide by all terms of the lease, including smoking regulations within the rental unit

 • Keep all fixtures clean and sanitary at all times

-• Maintain all carbon dioxide and smoke detection devices
+• Tenant must maintain all carbon dioxide and smoke detection devices

 • Take care of all repairs that they are responsible for, not including reasonable wear and tear

-• Not to disturb the peace and quiet of neighbors
+• Tenant must not to disturb the peace and quiet of neighbors

-• Not to deliberately cause negligent or careless property damage to their rented premises
+• Tenant must not to deliberately cause negligent or careless damage to their rented premises

-If a renter fails to uphold these responsibilities, they can be evicted.
+If a tenant fails to uphold these responsibilities of the rental agreement, they can be evicted.

 Landlord Responsibilities & Rights in Utah

-Landlords in Utah have the following rights and responsibilities as per Utah law.
-The right to:
+Utah landlords have the following rights and responsibilities as per Utah landlord tenant law and the lease agreement.
+A landlord has the right to:

 • Require a security deposit as part of the move-in costs for any rental units